Are the bouts kid friendly?

-A majority of our current league members had no quad skating experience before joining RCR.
+A majority of our current league members had no quad skating experience before joining DMRD.
 It is recommended to familiarize yourself with quad skating before joining the league.
 Our Fresh Meat training program is designed to teach you basic skating skills as well as basic roller derby skills.
 Having previous experience on quad skates is beneficial and will help you advance quicker.
 A great way to tune up your skating skills is to attend open skate nights at Fargo’s Skateland.
 Skate rental is $5.
 Call for open skate times.

 How do I join?